infor-cloud/xtendm3-maven-plugin/README.md

 ## Introduction
-This plugin adds support for linting extensions locally based on similar (though not identical and nor complete) security rules, checks and constraints for XtendM3 also support exporting extensions to the format where they can be imported.
+This plugin adds support for linting extensions locally based on similar (though not identical and nor complete) security rules, checks and constraints for XtendM3.
+Plugin also support exporting extensions to the format where they can be imported to an M3 environment.

 ## Usage
 Add the plugin to your `pom.xml` file in the plugins section similar to below to run the linter automatically on compile and packaging the project.